 Your proposal content might be stellar, but if the presentation is poor, you’re setting yourself up for disappointment.
 Once you’re happy with the proposal details it’s time to really make it sing.

 We highly recommend using templates.
 Once a template is designed, it’s easy to pop the content in for the next proposal and make minor changes as needed.
-If you’re creating a new proposal layout with each prospect, you’re wasting a lot of time.
+If you’re creating a new proposal layout with each buyer, you’re wasting a lot of time.

 There are several important presentation aspects:

 - Clear titles and headlines: Consistency is key.
 Each section should have a clear title or headline and should look the same.
-Make it easy for your prospect to skim through the pages to find information.
+Make it easy for your buyer to skim through the pages to find information.

 - Design: Color and font choices should also be consistent.
 If one headline is bold, every headline should be bold.
 Don’t use more than one or two fonts in the sales proposal, and always choose a font that’s easy to read.
-Often times, business proposals are read on mobile devices.
+Often, business proposals are read on mobile devices.
 Ensure easy readability on both mobile and desktop computers.

 - Visuals: The brain processes images faster than text.
 90% of information transmitted to the brain is visual, so it only makes sense to utilize graphic design and include images.
-Relevant graphs and tables can be helpful in persuading your prospect.
+Relevant graphs and tables can be helpful in persuading your buyer.

 Sometimes a Request for Proposal (RFP) will specify the way a sales proposal template should be designed.
 In that case, you will need to make edits to meet those expectations.